RebelGuy/chat-mate/projects/server/readme.md

 Can return the following errors:
 - `400`: When the required query parameters have not been provided.

+### `PATCH /livestream`
+*Current schema: 1.*

+Sets the active public livestream.
+Note that an active livestream cannot be set if another one is already active.
+Please deactivate the existing one first (see below).

+Request data (body):
+- `livestream` (`string | null`): *Required.* The livestream link or id to set as active.
+If `null`, the active stream will be deactivated.

+Returns an empty response body - if the status code is 200, it signifies that the action succeeded.

+Can return the following errors:
+- `400`: When the request data is not sent, or is formatted incorrectly.
+- `422`: When an active livestream already exists.

 ## Emoji Endpoints
 Path: `/emoji`.